-- If you use the same custom link you created using the previous guide, you don't need to set new parameters.
-You can use the same parameters already configured.
+- If you use the same custom link you created using the previous guide, you don't need to set a new deep_link_value (or other new parameters).
+You can use the same deep_link_value parameters already configured.

 - If you want to create new parameters, follow the instructions in the previous guide.